MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-server-pull-request-connector.md

 2. Set up the GitHub App for authentication.
 3. Verify that the user account used for authentication has access to the repositories and pull requests to be indexed.
 4. Make sure that users who access indexed GitHub data have corresponding **Microsoft Entra ID** identities for permission mapping.
-5. Install and register the Graph Connector Agent (GCA) on the a device with access to the GitHub instance.
+5. Install and register the Graph Connector Agent (GCA) on a device with access to the GitHub instance.
 The version must be 3.1.11.0 or later.

 > [!NOTE]
 > When you install the GitHub Server Connector's GCA agent, it clones the repository into a specified directory on your local system.
 Any user or process with read access can view the cloned content, including sensitive data.
 To prevent this, isolate the clone storage by keeping it separate from shared or personal files, ensuring only the connector process can access it.
 Avoid sharing or syncing the folder, and don't grant read access or include it in any network or cloud sync configurations.
 This protects your data while allowing the connector to upload repository contents to Microsoft Graph.

 ### Set Up a GitHub App for Authentication
-Follow the steps below to create a GitHub App for use with your Copilot Connector:
+Follow the steps below to create a GitHub App for use with your Copilot connector:

-1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the Graph Connector should pull data from.
+1. In GitHub, click your profile photo (top right), select **Your organizations**, and choose the organization where the Copilot connector should pull data from.

    :::image type="content" alt-text="Screenshot that shows how to access 'Your organizations'." source="media/github-connector/organizations-nav.png" lightbox="media/github-connector/organizations-nav.png":::